mark-delchev/football_manager_game/README.md

 To pick the players you want type their numbers in the console separated by whitespaces. `"5 6 7 8"`
 #### Match simulation
 After picking your squad a match will be simulated between your team and other teams.
-Your team will play against every team in the game in random order twice and after you team has played against every team twice the cycle is repeated.
+Your team will play against every team in the game in random order twice.
+After you team has played against every team twice the cycle is repeated.

 The score is determined by each team's strength and random chance.